Originally published 14 June 2011

-One of the recognisable styles of 3D art is the ‘superbright’ style (I’ll call it).
-It’s primary and flooded with unnatural light.
-This has an immediate appeal to children, but also to grown-ups including me.
-My attraction to this style was again part of my initial attraction to 3D graphics in general, and I have in recent years thought about the similarities to the colour palettes of certain Renaissance paintings.
+One of the 3D art styles I love is the 'SuperBright' style (I'll call it).
+It’s primary and flooded with clear bright light.
+Examples that come to mind include Pixar's Toy Story and Up.
+This style has an immediate appeal to children, but also to grown-ups including me.
+I have in recent years thought about the similarities between SuperBright 3D digital art and the colour palettes of certain Renaissance paintings.

 Here are a few more examples of paintings in the National Gallery, London, using the Cennini system.

-Finding Nemo is targeted perhaps more exclusingly than other Pixar films at children, and superbright graphics are used to depict an underwater world of childhood fish innocence.
+Finding Nemo is targeted perhaps more exclusively than other Pixar films at children, and SuperBright graphics are used to depict an underwater world of childhood fish innocence.
 There are many studies exploring children’s response to colour stimulation, which product and animation designers are aware of.
-In 1994, for example, a study at California State University, found that “Children had positive reactions to bright colors (e.g., pink, blue, red) and negative emotions for dark colors (e.g., brown, black, gray).
-Children’s emotional reactions to bright colors became increasingly positive with age, and girls in particular showed a preference for brighter colors and a dislike for darker colors.
-Boys were more likely than girls were to have positive emotional associations with dark colors.”2
+In 1994, for example, a study at California State University, found that “Children had positive reactions to bright colors (e.g., pink, blue, red) and negative emotions for dark colours (e.g., brown, black, gray).
+Children’s emotional reactions to bright colors became increasingly positive with age, and girls in particular showed a preference for brighter colors and a dislike for darker colours.
+Boys were more likely than girls were to have positive emotional associations with dark colors.” (ref 2)

 And finally, Katamari Damacy is a bright pastel world of mid-tones and highlights.
 The parent colours – to which white is added, are often absent.
 This reminds me of Cosimo Tura’s paintings, (see above) which can be pastel in overall effect.
 Katamari Damacy is a cult classic, developed by Namco for the PlayStation 2 which aims to collect the detritus of the modern world in great rolling balls, which are cast out into the heavens to restore stars to the darkened sky.
 The mood is slightly psychedelic and strangely uplifting with its sentimental soundtrack and spirit of restoration and de-clutter.
 With its proliferation of objects rolling around in complex clumps on the screen, the choice to simplify shading with flat planes of colour is beneficial to both mood and render speed.